Self-Care: an Antidote to Stress

 If you feel like an electrical outlet on its way to burnout, it’s time to look at how and where you’re spending your energy.

-3. Most of the time you walk around feeling like four of the seven dwarves (sleepy, dopey, grumpy, and sneezy).
+• Most of the time you walk around feeling like four of the seven dwarves—Sleepy, Dopey, Grumpy, and Sneezy.

-6. As a result of No. 5, you have enough anxiety running through your body to light up the city power grid.
+• As a result of all that coffee, you have enough anxiety running through your body to light up the city power grid.

-• Repeating a behavior or pattern learned from childhood where neglecting your needs was a way to gain attention, approval, and love.
+• Repeating behaviors or patterns learned from childhood in which neglecting your needs was a way to gain attention, approval, and love

 Reflect on ways to incorporate self-care into your daily routine by reviewing the following list:

-• Start the day by taking time to meditate; notice what you feel in your body, tune in to your breathing, and acknowledge thoughts without hooking into any particular thought/story.
+• Start the day by taking time to meditate.
+Notice what you feel in your body, tune in to your breathing, and acknowledge thoughts without hooking into any particular thought or story.

 • Make a list of the things that make you come alive.
 Choose one and do it!